richard-cox/digital-ocean/usage-extension/hackweek21.md

 - Automatically apply droplet info to DO droplets page.
   - Only if we have info cached
   - Need to dynamically load content script to make use of module related syntax
+  - This is possible (see `service-worker` branch), but never successfully finds element to add
 - Project Id is hardcoded
   - (we could go out and fetch it via /api/v1/fleets)
 - Convert to modern framework (instead of vanilla JS/HTML/CSS)